-Student Reporting of Acts of Sexual Abuse or Sexual Misconduct by TAS Employee
+Student Reporting of Acts of Sexual Abuse or Misconduct

 In accordance with the requirements found in O.C.G.A. § 20-2-751.7, TAS complies with the Professional Standards Commission's state mandated process for students to follow when reporting instances of alleged inappropriate sexual behavior by a school employee.